-Before Champlain, he worked in various positions in the public and private sectors in two countries.
+Before joining Champlain, Joe worked in various positions in the public and private sectors in two countries.
 For two years, he participated in research at the University of Vermont studying Vermont's farm and rural economy and guest lecturing in economics classes.
-While there, he developed an innovative methodology to measure the economic value of honeybee pollination to a rural economy.
-This model has been applied by agronomists in four continents and cited by the Food and Agricultural Organization of the United Nations.
+While there, he developed an innovative methodology to measure the economic value of honeybee pollination to a rural economy which has since been applied by agronomists in four continents.
 Joe also worked in golf and resort operations, as a market researcher, and as a consultant with the Small Business Administration.
-He began his career as a business analyst with the Canadian government.
+He began his career as an analyst in a business development agency of the Canadian government.

 Joe lives in Burlington with his wife and cat; their grown daughter is a journalist in NH.
-He reads extensively, does home repairs, follows Notre Dame football, practices thinking like Sherlock Holmes, samples craft brews, and strives to learn the banjo.
+He reads extensively, does his own home renovations, follows Notre Dame football, channels Sherlock Holmes, samples Vermont's many fine craft brews, and strives to learn the banjo.
 He has volunteered as a consultant with Vermont Catholic Charities and as a board member of Young Tradition Vermont, a non-profit that promotes traditional music for young people.
 Long before motor scooters became cool (again), Joe was an avid "scooterist," commuting to Champlain on his vintage Honda scooter!
 You might be surprised to know that he holds citizenships of both Canada and the United States.

 Joe says the most satisfying thing about teaching in the Stiller School of Business is watching his students grow in expertise, confidence and career direction during their time here.
 In particular he enjoys seeing alumni return to our campus job fairs to recruit new employees for their own organizations.
 His students appreciate his broad business expertise and his dedication to teaching and mentoring.